uis246/template/readme.md

+# SRPB template for r/place 2023

+Special thank you to the Main Hero - https://github.com/PoneyClairDeLune - for bot.
+Thank you to Marius for template and tools contribution.
+Thank you to bot runners and other participants.
+This was fun Sweetiebotting.

 ## How to modify
 Use gimp or another image editor with layer.
-Edit the mask_override.png and pixel_override.png.
+Edit the mask\_override.png and pixel\_override.png.
 Those images will be then pasted over the template of the main server.

 To disable a placement for the bot, just make a black mask on the selected pixels.